-- (i) after a preliminary determination but before a final determination by the Commission under this paragraph 18; or - (ii) within the ten days following a final determination under subparagraph (9)(b), a telecommunications undertaking preliminarily or finally determined to be abusing a dominant position, as the case may be, may submit to the Commission a written proposal for the measures it proposes to take to cease the abusive conduct and a timetable of not more than six months within which it would fully implement such measures.
+- after a preliminary determination but before a final determination by the Commission under this regulation; or - (ii) within ten days following a final determination under subregulation (9)(b), a telecommunications undertaking preliminarily or finally determined to be abusing a dominant position may submit to the Commission a written proposal for the measures it proposes to take to cease the abusive conduct and a timetable of not more than six months within which it would fully implement those measures.

-- (b) If the Commission is satisfied that the measures and timetable proposed by the telecommunications undertaking under subparagraph (10)(a), or any other measures agreed to by the Commission and such telecommunications undertaking for implementation within not more than six months, would -- - (i) result in the cessation of such abusive conduct; and - (ii) be in the public interest, the Commission may suspend the proceedings under this paragraph or suspend the operation of an order issued under subparagraph (9)(b), as the case may be, for the time provided for in the proposal of the telecommunications undertaking or in such other agreement between the Commission and the telecommunications undertaking, and the Commission shall so notify the telecommunications undertaking in writing, setting forth the measures proposed or agreed to by such telecommunications undertaking and the time within which such measures must be implemented.
+- (b) Where the Commission is satisfied that the measures and timetable proposed by the telecommunications undertaking under paragraph (a), or any other measures agreed to between the Commission and the telecommunications undertaking for implementation within not more than six months, would - - (i) result in the cessation of the abusive conduct; and - (ii) be in the public interest, the Commission may suspend the proceedings under this regulation or suspend the operation of an order issued under subregulation (9)(b), as the case may be, for the time provided for in the proposal of the telecommunications undertaking or in the other measures agreed upon between the Commission and the telecommunications undertaking, and the Commission shall so notify the telecommunications undertaking in writing, setting out the measures proposed or agreed to by the telecommunications undertaking and the time within which the measures must be implemented.

-- (c) A telecommunications undertaking to which the Commission has issued a written notice under subparagraph (10)(b) shall publish notification thereof in the manner provided for in subparagraphs (11)(w), (x), (y) and (z) mutatis mutandis. - (d) Where a telecommunications undertaking fails or neglects to give effect to the measures in the Commission's written notice under subparagraph (10)(b), within the time provided for therein, or if at any point within such time the Commission concludes that the telecommunications undertaking is not effectively proceeding in the implementation of such measures, the Commission shall re-activate the suspended proceedings or the order issued under paragraph (9)(b), as the case may be.

-- (11) Within the seven days following the issuance of any order under subparagraph (9)(b), the Commission shall -- - (a) publish the order in the Official Gazette, and such order shall take effect on the date provided for in such publication; and - (b) post the order on its website, and the telecommunications undertaking to which such order is directed shall publish notice of such determination by--
+- (c) A telecommunications undertaking to which the Commission has issued a written notice under paragraph (b) shall publish the notice in the manner provided for in subregulation (12)(a) to (d). - (d) Where a telecommunications undertaking fails or neglects to give effect to the measures in the Commission's written notice under paragraph (b), within the time provided for therein, or where at any point within that time the Commission concludes that the telecommunications undertaking is not effectively proceeding in the implementation of the measures, the Commission shall reactivate the suspended proceedings or the order issued under subregulation (9)(b), as the case may be. - (11) Within seven days following the issuance of any order under subregulation (9)(b), the Commission shall publish the order - - (a) in the Gazette, and the order shall take effect on the date provided for in the publication; and

-- (w) a posting on its website; - (x) a mailing to each of its post-paid consumers and, where the order concerns anti-competitive conduct, an anti-competitive agreement or an abuse of dominance in a wholesale market, to each user of the relevant telecommunications service, telecommunications network or facility; - (y) the publication in two editions of a newspaper in nationwide circulation in Guyana; and - (z) any other manner required by the Commission.
+- (b) on its website. - (12) The telecommunications undertaking to which an order issued under subregulation (9)(b) is directed shall publish notice of the determination - - (a) on its website; - (b) by mail to each of its post-paid consumers and, where the order concerns anti-competitive conduct, an anticompetitive agreement or an abuse of dominance in a wholesale market, to each user of the relevant telecommunications service, telecommunications network or facility; - (c) in two editions of a newspaper in nationwide circulation in Guyana; and - (d) in any other manner required by the Commission.